 - Contact Your Host: If your image's current host has technical difficulties, does not allow remote loading by LiveJournal, or has a bandwidth quota that you have exceeded, consult your image host's documentation or technical support staff for assistance.

 - Change Image Hosts: Upload the image file to another hosting site that supports remote loading to LiveJournal.
 Your Internet Service Provider (ISP) may provide you with free web space.
-Additionally, Basic, Plus, Paid, and Permanent account holders can upload their pictures to ScrapBook.
+Additionally, users can upload their pictures to ScrapBook.